Back to California

 Stop Child Hunger Act of 2025

-The Stop Child Hunger Act of 2025 aims to improve access to food for children during summer months by creating a statewide online application process for the Summer EBT program, contingent upon legislative appropriation.
+The Stop Child Hunger Act of 2025 aims to improve access to food for children during summer months by creating a statewide online application process for the Summer EBT program, contingent upon legislative funding.

 What This Bill Does